Phra Phong Chan Loi BE2460 Wat Khu Salot Luang Phor Parn Wat Bang Nom Kho

 Traditional Attributes (Cultural Belief)

-• Metta Mahaniyom: compassionate presence and patronage
+• Metta Mahaniyom: warmth, goodwill, and supportive patronage

 Front view — Phra Phong Chan Loi BE2460